Solar storm has minor impact on Earth

 By Susan Heavey

-WASHINGTON A solar storm that shook the Earth's magnetic field on Thursday spared satellite and power systems as it delivered a glancing blow, although it could still intensify until early Friday, space weather experts said.
+WASHINGTON, March 8 A solar storm that shook the Earth's magnetic field on Thursday spared satellite and power systems as it delivered a glancing blow, although it could still intensify until early Friday, U.S. space weather experts said.

 "At this point, it has been oriented in such a way that the net effect on the earth's magnetic field has been minimized," said Joseph Kunches, a space weather specialist at the U.S. National Oceanic and Atmospheric Administration (NOAA).